jkresner/focusd/docs/why.md

 ### Current tools

-High quality software that functions as intended often comprises many multiple more testing than implementation code than effectively constrains how the creators logic can be utilized.
+High quality software that functions as intended often comprises many multiple more testing than implementation code that effectively constrains how the creators logic can be utilized.

 With language we still rely on manual editing, sometimes peer reviewed.
 Besides being inadequate to address infinite complexity of addressing all the hurdles, testing/editing are available only before publishing.

 Unfortunately we always become aware of issues after.

 ## Back story